bus-strat-analytics/MSIN0093-syllabus/README.md

   1. **Guests.** Guests are welcome to attend class.
 Friends, colleagues who are interested in the program, and family are all invited.
 Please let me know before class begins that you have a guest.
 At the start of class I will ask you to introduce the guest to your peers and I encourage the class to make our guests feel welcome.
 I request that you inform your guests to remain as observers in the class.

 ## Assessment
-Assessment will be based on a series of individual assignments and a group project.
+Assessment will be based on a series of individual assignments and a team project.

 ### Individual assignments (60%)
 Individual coursework consists of two components: assignments and mini-presentations.